 - Playing violent video games can make some adolescents more hostile

 - Women are not usually used in video games, and when they are their purpose is usually sex appeal; women are most often seen as big breasted, who are beautiful and curvy.
 Just look at dead or alive, why do they have to wear such tight clothing, or have cleavage showing and obviously the famous Lara croft, women have become so sexualised in gaming.

 - Video games makes people become isolated

-- People are now spending an average of 3 billion hours a week as a planet playing videogames, do I need to say more
+- Put together people are now spending an average of 3 billion hours a week playing video games.

 The inability and lack of research is not the reason for academic failure of journals showing no evidence of substantial long term damage to people, later generations and society as a whole but the blame on governments who back billionaire dollar industries paving a way for them and giving them more leniency on open doors in whatever can go in a game makes it odds to their favour to discredit any scientific research that goes against what they choose to portray.
 Investigations into links between video games and addiction, aggression, violence, social development and a variety of stereotyping and sexual morality issues are still being debated but not on the level enough for it to make a significant change, and the the video game industry representatives strongly dispute the connection making no way for laws and amendments to change without sufficient data.
 The deceptive denial of these game makers makes them clear the way to any responsibility towards a persons health and individual killings, truth is developers wield far too much influence to ignore this responsibility.